ngcwebtouch/texteditor_wysiwyg/README.md

 # texteditor_wysiwyg
-an wysiwyg HTML5 text editor
+an wysiwyg HTML5 text editor created by ngcWebTouch for his website.

+status: in developement.